 This is Fiona, Your Air Mattress Support Representative...

 Writing to present our grateful thanks to you for ordering our twin size air mattress.

 We are wondering if you have got the chance to use it and is there any help we could provide?
 Please feel free to contact us via email if there is any issues on this product.

 It would be appreciated if you can share your valued feedback about this product or use experience.
 Click Here to Leave a Review.

 If you already left one, we want to present our big thanks!

 This company clearly understands the importance of a good customer experience.
 With the internet, social media, and user reviews it's more important than ever to apologize effectively to customers when things go wrong and over-deliver on a satisfying user experience.

 Important Take-Aways for Customer Apologies

-By having a principal in the company or other senior staff sign the letter of apology to your customer, you signal to them that they and the issue, are important.
+By having a principal in the company or other senior staff (as opposed to support staff) sign the apology letter, you send out the signal that they and the issue are important.